-- ✓ only keep your child away from school if really necessary.
+- only keep your child away from school if really necessary.
 The school will always call and send home an unwell child; - ✓ telephone the school at the earliest opportunity to let them know why your child is going to be absent.
 Please try and phone by 9.30am at the very latest.
-The office has an answer machine and messages can be left on here; - please call daily and keep the school informed if more than one day's absence is necessary; - ✓ send a note to school explaining the reason for absence; - ✓ if medical appointments are absolutely necessary, please bring your child to school for the rest of the school day.
+The office has an answer machine and messages can be left on here; - ✓ please call daily and keep the school informed if more than one day's absence is necessary; - ✓ send a dojo message to the school office explaining the reason for absence;

+✓ if medical appointments are absolutely necessary, please bring your child to school for the rest of the school day and medical evidence is supplied where appropriate;